How many migrants come to the UK?

 The ONS defines a “long-term international migrant” as someone who has changed their country of usual residence for a period of at least a year (based on the UN’s recommended definition).

 Current migration figures are based on a relatively new method of measuring annual migration flows (the number of long-term international migrants over a year) using administrative data.
 Because this method is still in development, the figures are designated as experimental statistics, or “official statistics in development”, by the UK Statistics Authority, as opposed to “national statistics”.
-As such, these migration statistics are often subject to revision, as the ONS explains here.
+Due to this, and lags in the availability of complete travel data, these migration statistics are often subject to revision, as the ONS explains here.

-This data series goes back to June 2012.
-Previous estimates for long-term international migration were based on the International Passenger Survey (IPS), data from the Northern Ireland Statistics and Research Agency (NISRA) on international migration through Northern Ireland, and Home Office data.
+Previous estimates for long-term international migration were based on the International Passenger Survey (IPS), data from the Northern Ireland Statistics and Research Agency (NISRA), and Home Office data.
 This data was published by the ONS from 1991 to 2020.
 An even earlier set of migration data, based solely on the IPS, dates back to 1964.

-According to the most recent estimates from the ONS, around 1.2 million long-term immigrants arrived in the UK in the year ending June 2024.
+According to the most recent ONS estimates, around 898,000 long-term immigrants arrived in the UK in the year ending June 2025.

-This represents a 20% fall compared to the same period the previous year, when net migration to the UK was 906,000—the highest level on record.
-But net migration in the year ending June 2024 was still more than three times higher than in the same period in 2019.
+This represents an almost 69% fall compared to the same period the previous year, when net migration to the UK was 649,000.

-In the decade prior to the Covid-19 pandemic net migration figures had fluctuated, but with the exception of 2020 (when travel patterns were heavily disrupted due the the pandemic), were consistently above 150,000 per year.
+In the decade prior to the Covid-19 pandemic, net migration figures had fluctuated, but with the exception of 2020 (when travel patterns were heavily disrupted due the the pandemic), were consistently above 150,000 per y

 Looking back further, IPS-based figures show net migration was broadly negative in the 1960s and 1970s (in other words, more people were leaving the country than arriving), but was increasing by the mid-1990s.
 Since 1994, more people have arrived in the UK than have left every year, and net migration has not fallen below 100,000 since 1998, other than during the pandemic.